A Computational Framework for Solving Wasserstein Lagrangian Flows: Background

 \citet{kondratyev2016new} define a Riemannian structure on $\cM(\cX)$ via the \gls{WFR} distance.
 Introducing Lagrange multipliers $\lagr_t$ and eliminating $v_t, g_t$ in \cref{eq:wfr} yields the optimality conditions $v_t = \nabla \lagr_t $ and $g_t = \lagr_t$.
-In analogy with \cref{sec:ot}, this suggests characterizing the tangent space via the tuple $(\lagr_t, \nabla \lagr_t)$ and defining the metric as
+In analogy with \cref{sec:ot}, this suggests characterizing the tangent space via the tuple $(\lagr_t, \nabla \lagr_t)$ and defining the metric as a characterization of the tangent space

 \vheader \vheader